8 Best Renters Insurance Companies in Georgia of 2026

 USAA Renters Insurance GA

-Unlike many renters insurance companies, USAA covers not only all 50 states and the District of Columbia but also the UK, Germany, Italy, and other international locations.
+Unlike many renters insurance companies, USAA covers all 50 states and the District of Columbia and the UK, Germany, Italy, and other international locations.

 USAA was created for active or retired military members and their families.
 As such, it has a few unique coverages for them.